 Sarah Stewart, PE

-What is your favorite part of your job?
-Finishing something—it could be sending out signed and sealed plans and specifications, a report, or starting up a constructed project.
-There’s nothing like the rush you feel when you finish a project and you know it’s good.
+Sarah understands what it takes to deliver projects that meet objectives, standards, and expectations- regardless of the scope, complexity, or timeframe.
+Her favorite part of her job is seeing projects reach completion.
+“Finishing something—it could be sending out signed and sealed plans and specifications, a report, or starting up a constructed project.
+There’s nothing like the rush you feel when you finish a project and you know it’s good,” she says.